Church of St. Luke and The Epiphany (Philadelphia): Choir

 St. Luke's Church was the first in Philadelphia to employ a professional, vested choir.
 At its height before World War One, the choir was well regarded in the city as one of the best, counting approximately 40 choristers among its ranks.
-In various times in the past the choir has been accompanied by the Philadelphia Orchestra.
-The Church continues this tradition of choral excellence, employing approximately 20 choristers during the Church year (September through July).
+At various times in the past, the choir has been accompanied by the Philadelphia Orchestra.
+The Church continues this tradition of choral excellence, employing approximately six to 10 choristers during the Church year (September through July).

 Organs

 The first organ for St. Luke's Church was built in 1840 by E. and G.G.
-Hook of Boston and located in the gallery at the rear of the Church.
+Hook of Boston and is located in the gallery at the rear of the Church.
 It had 3 manuals (keyboards) and pedals.
-The full organ comprised 29 1/2 stops and 1,552 pipes; at that time it was noted to be one of the best church organs in Philadelphia.
+The full organ comprised 29 1/2 stops and 1,552 pipes; at that time, it was noted to be one of the best church organs in Philadelphia.
 It was well received by visiting organists of the city.

-Later, the organ was showing signs of unreliability and eventually was replaced in 1877.
+Later, the organ showed signs of unreliability and was eventually replaced in 1877.
 The new organ was again built by E. and G.G.
 Hook & Hastings of Boston.
-The older Hook organ was traded in as part of the payment towards the new organ, as well as some of the pipe work used in the new organ.
+The older Hook organ was traded in as part of the payment towards the new organ, as well as some of the pipework used in the new organ.
 The second Hook organ was larger, with 51 stops.

 At the merger, the two organs were connected together by an up-and-coming organ builder, Ernest M. Skinner of Boston.
-In 1907 he installed a console in the chancel to play the Hook & Hastings in the back gallery and Church of the Epiphany's organ built by George Jardine of New York City in 1882 that had been placed in a large chamber on the left side of the chancel.
+In 1907, he installed a console in the chancel to play the Hook & Hastings in the back gallery and the Church of the Epiphany's organ built by George Jardine of New York City in 1882 that had been placed in a large chamber on the left side of the chancel.
 The console controlled 88 ranks of pipes from both organs.

-During the tenure of Dr. Steele, rector, and H. Alexander Matthews, organist-choirmaster, the church purchased a new pipe organ which was installed in 1925.
+During the tenure of Dr. Steele, rector, and H. Alexander Matthews, organist-choirmaster, the church purchased a new pipe organ, which was installed in 1925.
 The organ was built by the Austin Organ Co. of Hartford, CT.
-At the time of its installation it was considered to be among the finest in the city.
+At the time of its installation, it was considered among the city's finest.
 The Austin organ was completely installed in the front of the church.
-As part of this installation, an upper pipe loft was added above the lady chapel to accommodate an increased number of pipes.
+An upper pipe loft was added above the lady chapel to accommodate more pipes as part of this installation.
 The Austin organ served the church longer than any other.
-At the time the Austin was built, the romantic era of organ building was in its prime; the organ's tone was dark and rich with various beautiful orchestral stops.
-It was also a time when most organists were playing transcriptions of orchestral and operatic music.
+When the Austin was built, the romantic era of organ building was in its prime; its tone was dark and rich with various beautiful orchestral stops.
+It was also when most organists were playing orchestral and operatic music transcriptions.
 To play organ music such as Bach, Buxtehude and other Baroque composers, it sounded muddy.